 2. Use Interactive Stickers to Reduce Exits

-Interactive elements transform passive viewers into active participants, thereby significantly reducing exit rates.
-When users engage with your content, they are more likely to stay longer and continue watching.
+Interactive elements turn passive viewers into active participants, which significantly cuts exit rates.
+When users engage with your content, they stay longer and keep watching.

 Examples: